yassirlaaouissi/moonwalk/_posts/2021-02-18-blue-writeup.md

 ```
-I am root, nice/ I hat ethe fact that all these easy machines require some form of metasploit.
+I am root, nice/ I hate the fact that all these easy machines require some form of metasploit.
 It kinda is not allowed on OSCP.
 3/10 not a complex box.